BOOKS AND PEOPLE EXHIBITION

 • A LONG HUMANISTIC TRADITION

-From Henri Haguenot to collector Xavier Atger, via Chaptal, Prunelle, and Barthez, the wealth of Montpellier's medical library is also that of the great humanists who built it up from the second half of the 18th century onwards.
+From Henri Haguenot to the collector Xavier Atger, via Chaptal, Prunelle, and Barthez, the richness of Montpellier’s medical library is also a reflection of the great humanists who built it up beginning in the second half of the 18th century.
 Whether through personal donations, bequests, purchases, or revolutionary confiscations, this encyclopedic collection

-• AN EXHIBITION FOCUSING ON THE CONSTITUTION OF THE BUHM COLLECTION
+• AN EXHIBITION FOCUSING ON THE ESTABLISHMENT OF THE BUHM COLLECTION

-Visitors to this exhibition were able to discover the history of the library, from its initial core, consisting of the 1767 bequest of the personal library of Henri Haguenot, physician and professor of medicine, to its considerable expansion in many fields of knowledge following the French Revolution, at the instigation of Gabriel Prunelle.
+By visiting this exhibition, visitors were able to explore the history of the library, from its humble beginnings—marked by the 1767 bequest of the personal library of Henri Haguenot, a physician and professor of medicine—to its significant expansion across numerous fields of knowledge following the French Revolution, spearheaded by Gabriel Prunelle.

 • TWO SCIENTIFIC CONFERENCES

-• Thierry Lavabre-Bertrand: "The educational project of the Montpellier Faculty of Medicine in the19thcentury."
-Tuesday, October 22 at 6 p.m., in the Macabies Room, historic building of the Faculty of Medicine.
+• Thierry Lavabre-Bertrand: “The Educational Mission of the Montpellier Faculty of Medicine in the19thCentury.”
+Tuesday, October 22, at 6:00 p.m., in the Macabies Room, the Faculty of Medicine’s historic building.

 Catalog (excerpt)